wa3l/mailr/README.md

 2. You will need to quite foreman (`ctrl-C`) and do `foreman start` every time you make modifications to the code.
 Alternatively, you can get the best of both worlds by doing `foreman run python mailr.py`, which allows foreman to reload the code every time you make a change.

-## API Keys
+## Environment Variables
 API keys are not kept in the git repository for obvious reasons.
-To set your own API keys, simply create a `.env` file in the main directory using the following format:
+To set your own API keys, simply create a `.env` file in the main directory with the following content:

 ```
 MAILGUN_KEY  = your_mailgun_api_key